 If you are involved in a car accident in Indiana, report it according to the steps we outline below.
 If you have been injured in a car accident that was not your fault, contact a personal injury attorney.
 At Truitt Law Offices, we’ll review your car accident and discuss a potential car accident claim at no charge.
 If we can pursue a claim for you, we’ll seek full compensation for you.
 Contact us today.

-Reporting Minor Car Accidents in Indiana
+Is Reporting Minor Car Accidents Required in Indiana?

 If a car accident involves injury, death, damage to property beyond the vehicles (such as a streetlamp or guardrail) or damage to the vehicles totaling more than $1,000, Indiana law requires that you contact the police.